maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 ---

-*The new addition to the growing Raspberry familiy is the Raspberry Pi Pico.
+*The new addition to the growing Raspberry family is the Raspberry Pi Pico.
 The board is well documented in the PDF [Getting Started with Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf).
 I'm reporting here on my first uses of the board.*

 #  Table of content
 <!-- MarkdownTOC autolink="true" -->